Linux Administrator Overview

 - You might decide that users must change their passwords periodically — something you can configure Red Hat Enterprise Linux to prompt users about.

 - What happens to old accounts?
 Suppose that someone leaves the company.
 You probably don't want that person to gain access to the company's network, but you also don't want to delete the account wholesale, only to discover later that essential data resided nowhere else.

 - To what may specific users have access?
 It might be that there are aspects of your business that make Web access desirable, but you don't want everyone spending their working hours surfing the Web.
 If your system is at home, you may wish to limit your children's access to certain Web sites.

 - These and other issues are part of the system administrator's duties in managing user accounts.
 Whether the administrator or his or her employer establishes policies governing accounts, these policies should be delineated—preferably in writing for a company — for the protection of all concerned.

 Inclined to build a profession as Linux Developer?
 Then here is the blog post on, explore Linux Training

 Backing Up and Restoring Files

-Restoring files from your backup media is no less important than backing them up in the first place.
-Be certain you can restore your files if the need arises by testing your restore process at least once during a noncritical time.
-Periodically testing your backup media is also good idea.
+- Restoring files from your backup media is no less important than backing them up in the first place.
+Be certain you can restore your files if the need arises by testing your restore process at least once during a non-critical time.
+Periodically testing your backup media is also a good idea.

 Monitoring and Tuning Performance

-System tuning is an ongoing process aided by a variety of diagnostic and monitoring tools.
+- System tuning is an ongoing process aided by a variety of diagnostic and monitoring tools.
 Some performance decisions are made at installation time, while others are added or tweaked later.
-A good example is the use of the hdparm utility, which can increase throughput in IDE drives considerably, but for some high-speed modes a check of system logs shows that faulty or inexpensive cables cam in combination with hdparm, produce an enormity of non-destructive but system-slowing errors.
+A good example is the use of the hdparm utility, which can increase throughput in IDE drives considerably, but for some high-speed modes, a check of system logs shows that faulty or inexpensive cables can in combination with hdparm, produce an enormity of non-destructive but system-slowing errors.